fleschutz/my-backups/README.md

 My Backup Checklist
 ===================

-Without data backups all your valuable data is at risk to vanish forever.
-This repo contains the following checklist with backup scripts and documents for a professional and comfortable local backup of your data.
+Only data backups can protect you from data loss!
+Follow this checklist with backup scripts and documents to perform a professional and comfortable local backup of your data.

 📋 Planning & Preparation
 --------------------------